Benefits of studying in Germany

 Before you can study at a German university, you first have to enrol.
 This procedure is called enrolment or registration.
 Once you’re formally enrolled, you may attend courses at your university, take examinations and finally receive an academic degree.
 Enrolment also allows you to access all facilities at the university, for example, the library, sports grounds and computer rooms.

 A Doctoral degree can only be achieved at universities.
-The time of doctoral studies, the Promotion, has duration of 2 to 4 years of independent scientific research, the public presentation and defence of the thesis.
+The time of doctoral studies, the Promotion, has a duration of 2 to 4 years of independent scientific research, the public presentation and defence of the thesis.
 The Diplom/Erstes Staatsexamen/Magister Artium/Master of Arts/Science are the preconditions for taking Doctoral studies.

 IELTS as proof of English Language proficiency is required from Indian students.

-Depending upon course and university.
+Depending upon the course and university.